-The course duration is five days (Monday through Friday) with the two first days focusing on radiation therapy (dosimetry and radiobiology) while the three remaining days focus on the concepts and principles behind medical imaging modalities (CT, MR, PET).
+The course duration is four days (Monday through Thursday) with the two first days focusing on radiation therapy (dosimetry and radiobiology) while the two remaining days focus on the concepts and principles behind medical imaging modalities (CT and MR).
 The program for each day follows five sessions according to the format outlined below along with a more detailed content.
-Friday is expected not to have the "exercises 1" block and finish around 15:00.
+A detailed program can be found in the lower right corner under the "attachment" icon.

 Session 1.1: Title: Radiation dosimetry.
 Content: Interactions and cross sections, Absorbed dose, Kerma, exposure, charged particle equilibrium.

 Session 1.2: Title: Dose measurements.
 Content: Ionization chamber and solid state detectors, Depth dose curves, beam qualifiers.

 Session 2.1: Title: Basic radiobiology.
 Content: Radiation interaction with living tissue, cell survival curves, early/late effects, 5 Rs, RBE/OER.

 Session 2.2: Title: Fractionation and iso-effects.
 Content: Dose-response, volume effect and dose-volume-histogram, Linear-quadratic model, EQD2, time-dose-fractionation.

 Session 3.1: Title: CT basics and geometry.
 Content: Description on CT scanner geometry including fan/cone angle, slice thicknees, intensity and noise considerations and attenuation.

 Session 3.2: Title: CT reconstruction.
 Content: The physics behind CT image contrast, sinograms, forward and simple backward projection, filtered backprojection.

 Session 4.1: Title: MR basics and tissue contrast.
 Content: Nuclear magnetic resonance, spin and precession, magnetic field interaction, T1 and T2 weighted tissue relaxation, Bloch equation.